MSElectrical And Electronics Engineering

 You must take the original entry qualification documents along with you when you finally go to the university.

+English Proficiency is a MUST to apply.
 Following exams and scores are accepted as proof of proficiency:

 At least 2 reference(s) must be provided.